UPDATED for 2019-20 Season

 Perhaps the best and most popular of White Sand Beach restaurants is Nong Bua, about half way along the main drag.
 At first glance, its decor of fluorescent lights, plastic chairs, dusty broken ceiling tiles and old loos hardly inspires confidence but each evening and indeed most of the day, you’ll find it packed with both locals and tourists.
 There’s a full menu including seafood, with all dishes well prepared, fresh, authentic and above all, excellent value for money.
 The Issan restaurant Gai Mun sits next door, serving up chickens on the spit, somtam and sticky rice.

 With its vantage point above the sand, Sun and Soul at Cookies Hotel, is well worth a visit for its seafood, whilst further along and also looking down on the beach, the long established Thor’s Palace continues to serve up well balanced curries after all these years.
-Tamnak Chang, which combines Thai and some western choices such as pizza, is another reasonably priced lively spot on the main street.
+The Tropical, which combines Thai and western choices such as pizza, is another reasonably priced lively spot on the main street.
+Iyara Seafood, famous for many years for its restaurant on the canal in Klong Prao Beach has an open air branch outside Kacha Resort.

-Grand View Plaza opposite Grand View Resort is home to the busy Pink Restaurant, which offers both seafood and a full menu.
-Aimed at the Chinese tourists, there’s another similarly styled diner next door, Seafood BBQ Buffet, which also has a large open air area out the back, where you pay 239bt per head for a help yourself evening.
+Grand View Plaza opposite Grand View Resort is home to the Seafood BBQ Buffet, which also has a large open air area out the back, where you pay 259bt per head for a help yourself evening.
 The tiny Siam Kitchen by Chang Buri Resort also quietly and successfully goes about its business – a Thai menu with some western dishes, good value and consistent.

 Next door to Sea Sun Resort is the place to go for very decent chicken over rice (khao man gai) or braised pork leg (khao kha muu).

-Meanwhile, the best noodle stand in White Sand Beach is opposite Anna Store.
+Meanwhile, for noodles try the stand by Island Net as you start heading up the hill at the southern end.
 Seafood, chicken, beef, pork are all available either in the broth or dry, with a side plate of beansprouts and sweet basil.
 For a very intense flavour, ask for nam tok style, where they add a splash of animal’s blood.

 Finally, there’s a nightly food market on the main road at the back of Apple Beachfront Resort and Bamboo Resort.
 Very much aimed at tourists, it’s not especially adventurous or indeed true street-style, but it still draws in the crowds and is fun to wander along to see what’s on offer.